Exergetic Port-Hamiltonian Systems Modeling Language: Exergy

 \section{Exergy}

-Every system is ultimately determined by a power-preserving interconnection of primitive subsystems, also called components, which represent elementary physical behaviors such as storage and reversible as well as irreversible exchange of energy.
-To achieve a thermodynamically consistent combination of reversible and irreversible dynamics, components are defined with respect to a fixed exergy reference environment that is discussed in this section.
+Every system is ultimately determined by a power-preserving interconnection of primitive subsystems, called components.
+These represent elementary physical behaviors, namely storage, and reversible as well as irreversible exchange of energy.
+To achieve a thermodynamically consistent combination of reversible and irreversible dynamics, components are defined with respect to an exergy reference environment.
+Before components can be defined in the next section, in this section we define the reference environment.
+We start with its physical interpretation.